 So often we think of medicine as a science, but it can really be an art form.
-There's no one way for providers to practice medicine, and they often have very different philosophies.
+Doctors have professional training, medical textbooks, and access to an abundance of research studies, but at the end of the day they're still individual people.
+They each have their own style, preferences, and philosophies.
+There's no one way for providers to practice medicine.

-This difference of professional opinions is even more pronounced in birth.
+This difference of professional opinions is even more pronounced in birth because of the gray nature of labor and delivery medicine.
 Of course there are professional guidelines and recommendations (such as ACOG's or ACNM's stances on various aspects of birth), but ultimately each professional is going to lean on their education, experience, and preferences when making recommendations.

 Provider #1: "You're having a big baby, so we definitely need to schedule a c-section at 39 weeks. there's no way this baby is going to fit through your pelvis"

 Provider #2: "You're having a big baby, so we're going to schedule an induction at 39 weeks to prevent baby from getting too big to fit"

 Provider #3: "Looks like your baby is measuring big on this ultrasound, but late ultrasounds are known to be inaccurate.
 Even if your baby is big, I trust that you can birth your baby - there's no need for interventions."

 The confusing thing is that in the moment, you won't hear all 3 of these options.
 You'll just hear the one your provider prefers.